 “Right up against the house,” Jonathan explained.

 He chewed his lip as he waited, a nervous habit of his that tended to leave his lips a bit chapped.
 He gestured frantically for the captain to hurry it up.
-Any moment now the door would cave in beneath the efforts of Lord Connor’s servants and whoever else might be assisting them.
-Perhaps, he thought again, even the police had been summoned.
+Any moment now the door would cave in beneath the efforts of Lord Connor’s servants, and whoever else might be assisting them.
+Perhaps the police had already been summoned.

 The captain issued a message to his crew, speaking into a little tube that conveyed his voice into the cabin.
 A moment later, they were taking in the lines that held the airship tethered to a nearby tree.